klaytn/klaytn-docs/docs/bapp/sdk/caver-js/README.md

 ## Caution when Sending a Transaction to Klaytn <a id="caution-when-sending-a-transaction-to-klaytn"></a>

 Klaytn uses a fixed gas price \(25 ston = 25 \* 10^9\).
 If a transaction with other gas price is submitted to the Klaytn network, it is rejected.
-For more information about the gas price, see [Gas and Unit Price Overview](../../../klaytn/design/transaction-fees.md#gas-and-unit-price-overview) The price of gas used in the network can be obtained by using [caver.klay.getGasPrice](api-references/caver.klay/config.md#getgasprice).
+For more information about the gas price, see [Gas and Unit Price Overview](../../../klaytn/design/transaction-fees.md#gas-and-unit-price-overview) The price of gas used in the network can be obtained by using [caver.rpc.klay.getGasPrice].

-If `gasPrice` is not defined when you sign or submit a transaction, caver-js uses the [caver.klay.getGasPrice](api-references/caver.klay/config.md#getgasprice) RPC call to set the gas price of the transaction.
+If `gasPrice` is not defined when you sign or submit a transaction, caver-js uses the [caver.rpc.klay.getGasPrice] RPC call to set the gas price of the transaction.

 ## Links <a id="links"></a>

 * caver-js [GitHub repository](https://github.com/klaytn/caver-js)
 * caver-js on [npm](https://www.npmjs.com/package/caver-js)

+[caver.rpc.klay.getGasPrice]: api-references/caver.rpc/klay.md#caver-rpc-klay-getgasprice